freesemt/molass-essence/chapters/01/spectral-view.md

 ## UV Absorbance Curve

 In the spectral view of UV absorbance data, they are called absorbance curves.
-To the best of our knowleged, there are no usable models[^1] for them, while ... at least for amino acids.
+To the best of our knowledge, there are no usable models[^1] for them, while ... at least for amino acids.

 ## X-ray Scattering Curve